Language selection

 7. Ensure all minimum requirements listed above are met.

-9. Submit your new feature through a GitHub Pull request (PR) in the GCWeb repository; please consult contribution guidelines.
+9. Submit your new feature through a GitHub Pull request (PR) in the GCWeb repository; please consult the contribution guidelines.

-13. Recommended: Whenever possible, participate at the weekly WET Office hours on Tuesday afternoon.
+13. Recommended: whenever possible, participate at the weekly WET Office hours on Tuesday afternoon.
 The WET-BOEW team will be able to help you progress in your contribution and execute your implementation plan by finding ways to remove any technical or procedural barriers you may encounter.

 Technical review checklist